metamn/react/content/blog/naming-and-structuring/index.md

 ---
-title: 'Naming and structuring in design systems'
+title: 'Naming and structuring'
 date: '2021-01-10'
 ---

-A humble take.
+For design systems.

 <!--more-->